Pollinator Protection: Advancing the Science

 - Developed a risk assessment process for pollinator species; and

-- Evaluated whether the methods for evaluating risks to honey bees are adequate to estimate risk to other types of insect pollinators.
+- Evaluated whether the methods for assessing risks to honey bees are adequate to estimate risk to other types of insect pollinators.

-The SETAC conference provided us with important scientific groundwork to better protect pollinators through our regulatory programs.
-An executive summary of the SETAC workshop (PDF) is now available.
+The SETAC conference provided us with important scientific groundwork for the White Paper we submitted to the SAP in 2012.
+An executive summary of the SETAC workshop (PDF) (45 pp, 902k, PDF) is now available.

 The full proceedings should be published soon.

-- We are partnering with the U.S. Department of Agriculture’s Agricultural Research Service and National Institute of Food and Agriculture to study declines in pollinator health;
+- The EPA is partnering with the U.S. Department of Agriculture’s Agricultural Research Service and National Institute of Food and Agriculture to study declines in pollinator health;

-- We have provided input to government and university researchers studying pesticides to ensure the production of quality data that are useful in our risk assessments.
+- The EPA has provided input to government and university researchers studying pesticides to ensure the production of quality data that is useful in our risk assessments.

 - Our Analytical Chemistry Laboratory has developed methods for scientists to measure residues of neonicotinoid pesticides at 0.2 parts per billion, which is 10 times lower than what has previously been measured.
 EPA scientists have also found a way to measure a wider range of environmental breakdown products for these pesticides.